AmmarMousa17/aaa/README.md

 ##### applyTasks takes consumer of task not a whole blocking queue

 ## Phase3
-Demo of consumetasks with observables and with completablefuture
+Demo of applyTasks deals with observables and with completablefuture to be applied in the project